 A wipe is a transition that uses an animation (mostly digital these days) that “wipes” the first scene away into the next scene.
 There are basic wipes (Star Wars), and there are more complex ones (The 90s TV show Home Improvement is coming to mind), but they can be seen as corny or cheesy, depending on whether you’re a snob or not.
 I’ve used star wipes, but only as a joke.
-Take this cube wipe from Tim and Eric Awesome Show, Great Job.
-It works as a funny transition:
+Take these ridiculous wipes from Tim and Eric Awesome Show, Great Job.
+They work as a funny transition:

 Pretty self-explanatory.
 You fade out one clip and fade in the other.
 This implies a passage of time most often, like a night-to-day switch or someone falling asleep, but can be a bit jarring if not used properly.
 You don’t really want to use this type of cut for standard applications.